Intraday Trading Course

 - Big Round Numbers

-The previous days high and low are two very important “pivot” points, because where buyers or sellers came in the day before.
+The previous day’s high and low are two very important “pivot” points, because of where buyers or sellers came in the day before.
 Look for price action at these points for either continuation or reversal.
-These are markets own levels and the market is going to respect its own levels.
+These are the market’s own levels and the market is going to respect its own levels.

 5. INDEX AND SECTOR

 First Identify the support (demand) and resistance (supply) levels in the NF and any sector.
 If markets closed near demand, I would know to look for opportunities to buy the next day as the price was likely to rally from that demand level

 The next step was to look at charts of a few of the large sectors to find some that are also trading near demand as those sectors would likely rally from that demand level with the broad (NF and BNF) market the following day.
 Out of the few sectors, I would always find one or two that were set up very well with the broad market.

 The final step was to look at a handful of high-volume stocks within that sector and that is always where I would find a VERY quality trading opportunity